-- Further, in case where - Goods are sold/imported from London to Maharashtra Purchase Tax was levied by Maharashtra state on import of goods on the purchaser. - Goods are sold/exported from Maharashtra to London Sales Tax was levied by Maharashtra state on export of goods on the seller.
+- Further, in case where - Goods are sold/imported from London to Maharashtra Purchase Tax could levied by Maharashtra state on import of goods on the purchaser under the Bombay Sales Tax Act. - Goods are sold/exported from Maharashtra to London Sales Tax could levied by Maharashtra state on export of goods on the seller under the Bombay Sales Tax Act.

-- Entry 54 of List II-

-- Taxes on sale or purchase of goods.
+- Entry 54 of List II- - Taxes on sale or purchase of goods.

-- No entry in List I (Union List) for levying tax on sale of goods.
+No entry in List I (Union List) for levying tax on sale of goods.